Happier Than Ever (song): Rankings

+In 2025, "Happier Than Ever" was listed at number 183 on Rolling Stone's Top 250 Greatest Songs of the 21st Century so far.

 Accolades

 "Happier Than Ever" received several awards and nominations.
 The song was nominated for the MTV Video Music Award for Song of Summer in 2021, and Best Pop, Best Direction, Best Visual Effects, and Song of the Year at the 2022 ceremony, winning the latter.
 It additionally earned nominations for Best Music Video at the NME Awards 2022, and Record of the Year, Song of the Year, Best Music Video, and Best Pop Solo Performance at the 64th Annual Grammy Awards.

 Commercial performance

 "Happier Than Ever" debuted at its peak position of number 11 on the US Billboard Hot 100 chart issue for August 14, 2021, spending 26 weeks on the chart.
 It topped the US Hot Rock & Alternative Songs chart, becoming her second number-one there after "My Future".
 This made Eilish the second woman to have multiple number-one songs on the chart, with Taylor Swift as the first.
 The song charted at number six on the Canadian Hot 100, Eilish's seventh to reach the top 10.
 It peaked at number four on the UK Singles Chart in the United Kingdom, and earned a Platinum certification from the British Phonographic Industry in March 2022.
 In Australia, "Happier Than Ever" reached number three on the ARIA Singles Chart, becoming Eilish's 13th song to make the top 10.
-The Australian Recording Industry Association certified it 3× Platinum in July 2022.
+The Australian Recording Industry Association certified it 4× Platinum in 2023.
 The song charted at number four on the New Zealand Singles Chart, giving Eilish her 12th top-10 in New Zealand.
-"Happier Than Ever" received a 2× Platinum certification from Recorded Music NZ in September 2022.
+"Happier Than Ever" received a Platinum certification from Recorded Music NZ in September 2022.

-Elsewhere, the song peaked within the top 10 of national record charts: number 2 in Malaysia; number 3 in Ireland; number 4 in Greece; number 5 in Norway, and Singapore; number 6 in Portugal; number 8 in both Lithuania and South Africa; and number 10 in both Hungary and Slovakia; It earned a 2× Platinum certification in Portugal, Platinum in Greece, and Gold in Belgium, Denmark, France, Italy, and Spain.
+Elsewhere, the song peaked within the top 10 of national record charts: number 2 in Malaysia; number 3 in Ireland; number 4 in Greece; number 5 in Norway, and Singapore; number 6 in Portugal; number 8 in both Lithuania and South Africa; and number 10 in both Hungary and Slovakia; It earned a 3× Platinum certification in Portugal, 2× Platinum in Spain, Platinum in Denmark, France, Greece, and Italy, and Gold in Belgium.
 Worldwide, "Happier Than Ever" entered at number 6 and number 8 on the Global 200 and the Global Excl.
 US, respectively—its peak positions in those charts.
 During its opening week, it earned 36.6 million streams from outside the US.